mcosovic/JuliaGrid.jl/docs/src/tutorials/acPowerFlowAnalysis.md

 ---

 ##### Iterative Process
-To implement the Newton-Raphson method, the iterative approach based on the Taylor series expansion, JuliaGrid provides the [`mismatch!`](@ref mismatch!) and [`solvePowerFlow!`](@ref solvePowerFlow!) functions.
+To implement the Newton-Raphson method, the iterative approach based on the Taylor series expansion, JuliaGrid provides the [`mismatch!`](@ref mismatch!) and [`solve!`](@ref solve!) functions.
 These functions are utilized to carry out the Newton-Raphson method iteratively until a stopping criterion is reached, as demonstrated in the following code snippet:
 ```@example PowerFlowSolution
 for iteration = 1:100
     stopping = mismatch!(system, result)
     if all(stopping .< 1e-8)
         break
     end
-    solvePowerFlow!(system, result)
+    solve!(system, result)
 end
 ```